 Originally buying just 40 acres with the farmhouse, the Hobdens have added to their acreage over the years and the farm now extends to about 110 acres which consists of meadows and woodland.

-From April until early November each year you will see the cattle grazing the farm in their groups: young steers/heifers; cows and calves and the Daddy of the bunch “Offham Poll Crusader 3rd” better known as “Woody”, Nunningham’s pedigree Sussex bull!
+From April until early November each year you will see the cattle grazing the farm in their groups: young steers/heifers; cows and calves and the two current working bulls – Brockhurst Universe (known as “Jimmy”) a pedigree Limousin bull and Titsey Poll Admiral 1st (known as Admiral) a pedigree Sussex bull.

 Over the winter months the cattle come into the farm buildings (at the bottom of the lane) and the fields become the domain of a flock of local sheep.